COMP2150-24s1/level-design-assessment-TerrenceGunawan/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

-The player learns
+The player is intended to learn the mechanics and dyanmics of the game.
+For example when the player gets the staff some breakable blocks are faced to the player to give a use of the staff.
+The player learns to use the staff as it is the only other thing on the screen making is instinctive to use.
+Another scenario is the moving platform at the beginning and fall through platforms.
+To progress they would have to pass through each obstacle and they are the only encounter on screen.
+All these singular encounters can reinforce learning as you have to perform it mutiple times making the goal of the game clear making the player know what they are working towards

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?
+The intensity curve starts low, which slowly gets higher which peaks at manuvering around the moving platforms above the acid.
+After that it gives a breather, which the player can take 2 different paths, one focusing more on killing enemies and the other movemennt with varying intensity.
+After completing either of those sections there is a another breather following a harder variation with mutitple moving platforms creating the peak intensity of the game.
+Another breather after that and starting the last section entering a maze with enemies and obstacles to navigate through slowly lowering the intensity.
+This constant state of risk then reward traps the player in the flow state allowing them to enjoy the game.
 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?
 The main challenges in this game is the movement to avoid falling into the acid reseting your progress.
 Enemies are added in to restrict the player movement and pose as another threat to the player.
 I designed it in a way where if i played that part of the section and it felt boring i would do something to add difficulty to retain flow.
-It is balanced
+My level poses a few challenges in the early game being able to kill an enemy before they can interact with you, but as you progress,  enemies start appearing in places you want to be but also aren't easy to kill.
+The diffuculty curve follows the intensity curve as you progress in the game the challenges get harder giving the feeling to the player of natural progression.
+In section 3 there is a puzzle where you have to push an interactable block to boost yourself to find the keydoor.
+Although this isn't difficult it adds depth and complexity as are enemies and spikes are added to make it harder for the player to navigate through the maze.
 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?
+In the section 2 of my level i have incoporated a platform moving up to explore a different path which faces more enemies rather manvuering.
+Also using different blocks creating a unique experience that different to the other section.
 In section 3 of my level i have created a maze-like structure inviting the player to find the key and the key door.
-I have added spikes to signify where not to go but not blocking off the path.
+With so many directions to go, the player has the facility to choose their own path, with hidden secrets(the key and keydoor).
+Adding a pushable block to complete the level that the player has to discover and find what to do with it invites the player to explore.
+I added enviornmental clues such as spikes to indicate the wrong path/direction.

 ## 2. Core Gameplay (~400 words)
 A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
 Storyboards should follow the format provided in lectures.